|

 the right Beast of the Apocalypse to cue The End.
 R. F. Dietrich’s The Final Solution is

-that rough beast and Wolf Berlin’s desperate attempt to forestall him.
-This
+just that rough beast and Wolf Berlin’s desperate attempt to forestall him.

-struggle is thrown into doubt by the irony that this rough beast is an old
+This struggle is thrown into doubt by the irony that this rough beast is an

-soul mate of Wolf’s, who tempts Wolf with the roles of Peter and Paul in his
+old soul mate of Wolf’s, who tempts Wolf with the roles of Peter and Paul in

 |